glovguy/nlok/ReadMe.md

 ### Detecting non-verb Constructions

-Believe it or not, but most statements of intention will be caught by the above two simple rules.
+Believe it or not, most statements of intention will be caught by the above two simple rules.